 Step 3 – Prepare Your Content

-Whatever type of site you are having, you will need at least some text.
+Whatever type of site you plan on building, you will need at least some text.
 Most sites (even shopping cart sites) will have between three and five information pages.
 You need to write these and send them to us, so we can include them in your site.
 If your site has a Content Management System (CMS), you can always edit these pages as you go.

-Please send us this content within one week of the design concept being finalised.
+Please send Webcare this content within one week of the design concept being finalised.
 Please ensure that the content is clearly labelled with where each page is to go and that images are properly named and, again, that we can easily see where they need to go.
 It will help enormously if your images are web-optimised.
-For more info about this, please refer to our blog entries:
+There are many handy online tools to help with optimising images for the web, including Image Optimizer.

 If you have a shopping cart site, you will need to prepare not only text pages (shipping and payment info, FAQs etc), but also the product details (title, price, description, variables, manufacturer info, and photos).
 You can then enter this information yourself, or send it through to us and we can have it entered for you (for a small fee).

 If you would like to include images (photos or illustrations) on your site, but don’t have any that are suitable, we highly recommend you pay a visit to iStockPhoto.
-Warning: this site is addictive (or maybe its just me!).
 Type in a word or two and iStockPhoto will find hundreds, if not 1000’s of images that match.
 You can then refine your search by adding more words, selecting particular colours or opting for just photos or just illustrations.
-If you find something you like, you can download it for around AUD$2.50 or we can download it for you for $3.00 (per credit)! (you only need the small size image for websites).
-It really is an amazing resource.
-You can go straight there by clicking on this button:
+If you find something you like, you can download it, or we can download it for you.
+Remember, you only need the small size image for websites.

 Step 4 – Feedback

 Your feedback is a really important part of our design process.
-The more time you can spend reviewing the concepts, playing with the functionality, and giving it a good old hammering, the better the site will be.
+The more time you can spend reviewing the concepts, playing with the functionality, and testing the overall usability, the better the site will be.
 Email us your feedback and we will then make those changes to the concept and site (assuming the changes fall within scope – if not, we will provide a fixed price quote on implementing those changes).
 We will keep doing this until it looks and works exactly the way you want it to!
 We can’t stress enough the importance of you allocating time to do this during the development phase!
 It really will deliver you a massive dividend once your site is live.

 Step 5 – Marketing

 Once your site is live, the real work starts!
 You need to have a marketing plan to get traffic to your site.
-No matter how good your site is (and it will be good), you won’t get any sales or calls unless people are seeing it first!
+No matter how good your site is, you won’t get any sales or calls unless people are seeing it first!
 How will they find you?
 Will you advertise on Google (Google Adwords)?
-Will you submit your site to the major search engines (check out our search engine optimisation (SEO) packages)?
-Will you try an eBay campaign to generate some spin-off traffic?
+Will you submit your site to the major search engines?
 Will you post in forums or newsgroups?
-Will you print new business cards with your URL and new email address on it (if you need business cards designed, have a look at our business card design packages)?
+Will you print new business cards with your URL and new email address on it?
 Will you build an email list?
-Will you start a blog or a podcast? (and yep, we can help you with these too!)
+Will you start a blog or a podcast?

 Whatever approach you are going to do – you need to do something.
 Just because you’ve built it, doesn’t mean the masses will come!
-If you are not sure where to start, have a look at our Resources page, and if you need a hand, contact us.
-We can help you to develop a marketing strategy for your site.
+If you are not sure where to start, contact us and we will help you develop a marketing strategy for your site.

 Step 6 – Monitor, Review and Improve

-Once your site is up and running and you’re making sales, it is not quite time to retire.
-You still have some work to do.
+Once your site is up and running and you’re getting visitors to your site, you still have some work to do.
 Monitor your web stats (located in your hosting account control panel), your conversion rate (i.e. visitors:sales), your profit margin (i.e. revenue – expenses), your advertising return on investment (i.e. advertising cost : profit generated) and your overall business performance.

 Once you are doing OK (i.e. making a profit), implement strategies to improve it it – small incremental changes can really add up (e.g. a 10% increase in traffic,a 10% increase in referrals, a 10% increase in sales, a 10% increase in average sale value (have you tried upselling?), and a 10% increase in follow-up sales) can really add to your bottom line.
 And one of the great things about the internet is that it is so easy to monitor every element of your business.